imdhemy/imdhemy.github.io/_posts/testing/2022-03-01-what-is-a-unit-test.md

 focus on not having such a graph of classes in the first place.
 More often than not, a large class graph is a result of a code design problem.

+---
+How to solve TDD problem with classical take.

+---
+End-to-End test
+verifies the system from the end-user point of view including all the external services or applications this app integrates with.